Weekend Getaway to Twin Cities Gateway

 When it’s time to slow down the pace of your weekend getaway, head to Crooners Lounge and Supper Club.
 Inspired by the entertaining and dining options of The Great Depression and World War II eras, this award-winning place gives the dinner-and-a-show tradition a modern spin while nodding to the past.
 Named “Best Jazz Club of the Twin Cities 2018” by City Pages plus “Great Jazz Venue 2018” by DownBeat, Crooners features singers that range from soloists to trios, local talent to top national performers on its stage in Fridley every night.
 The range of musical styles performed includes Jazz, R&B, Funk, Soul, Gospel, and others, attracting a different crowd each night.

-Stay: With 22 lodging properties to choose among in Twin Cities Gateway, you can book a room or suite that fits you and your friends’ budgets, amenity requirements, and brand preferences.
+With 23 lodging properties to choose among in Twin Cities Gateway, you can book a room or suite that fits you and your friends’ budgets, amenity requirements, and brand preferences.
 Get separate rooms, double up, or plan on one head for each available pillow like it’s a slumber party.